When your UTI came back

 Improving tests for UTI

-Interestingly for a recurrent infection a higher percentage of samples were sent to the laboratory for analysis than for a first UTI.
-A higher number of samples were also returned as being negative for infection.
+Interestingly for ongoing symptoms, a higher percentage of samples were sent to the laboratory for analysis than when patients visited their GP for their initial infection and this second survey showed a higher number of samples were returned as being negative for infection.
 See Your first UTI survey findings for more details.

 Yet again this calls into question the issues of the urine analysis despite the patient showing ongoing symptoms.